 We may earn money or products from the companies mentioned in this post.

+It seems like every awesome recipe I find uses canned cream soup!
 Tasty.
 Delish.
 Slow Cooker recipes.
 I love to reference sites like these and watch the videos to figure out what’s for dinner.
 However, it seems like every “easy” recipe I’ve ever found includes a can of cream soup, such as chicken, celery or mushroom.
 “Just dump it into the slow cooker,” it says as I sigh.

 In our gluten and dairy-free world, we can’t use an off-the-shelf can of soup.
 It seems that every great recipe I find includes a can of cream of mushroom, chicken or celery soup, so as a result, I decided to make my own.

 I’m going to show you how to make a simple substitute 5 different ways that you can use in a multitude of recipes such as chicken and rice casserole, green bean casserole, chicken pot pie and beef stroganoff.
+Want to pour it over egg noodles?
+Check out this gluten, dairy free (and EASY) recipe!

-2/3 cup non-flavored milk substitute
+- ⅔ cup Non-flavored, dairy-free milk substitute

-4. Stir in broth and milk substitute.
+Stir in broth and milk substitute

 Cream of mushroom